mr-spicysauce/portfolio-website/src/data/projects/the-walking-stead.md

 I would like to credit DJ (HardLadBarry) for creating each of the houses in the game and for being the primary story writer and designer.

-I would like to credit [quaternius](https://quaternius.com/) and his website as we used his asset packs for many of the ingame weapons and items.
+I would like to credit [quaternius](https://quaternius.com/) and his website as we used his asset packs for many of the in game weapons and items.